 There will be a Round 2 for the lottery.
 However, it will be open only to students who (1) missed the February 3/March 3 deadlines and did not participate in Round 1; or (2) were not matched with any school in Round 1.
 The application deadline for Round 2 is May 15 for all grades.

-On March 31, you can get your lottery results online at MySchoolDC.org.
+You can get your lottery results online at MySchoolDC.org.
 Log in to your family account to see your lottery results.

 If you created a family account using an email address, you will receive notification that your results are available.
 We’ll also mail a letter to the address listed on your application.
 You’ll receive a separate letter for each child for whom you submitted an application.